Non-Hermitian exceptional Landau quantization in electric circuits

-For the above procedure to work it is essential to ensure a physical solution of $f_-\phi_0=0$.
-The existence of a normalizable $\phi_0$ is not guaranteed in arbitrary nH cases.
-Imagine for instance a spatially linear modulation of the resistors in the circuit, which can introduce an \textit{imaginary}-valued vector potential, e.g., $A_x=-\ii by$ and hence $[f_-,f_+]=\ii$ and a tower of complex LLs.
-In this case it is however undermined by the solution of $f_-\phi_0=0$ being not normalizable nor bounded \footnote{Avoiding this, one can instead use\blue{ nonuniformly varying} imaginary vector potentials that \mycomment{fully}decay at the boundary. }.
-As an example we proceed with the real-valued $A_x=-by$ that has a valid normalized wavefunction
+For the above procedure to work it is essential to ensure a physical solution of $f_-\phi_0=0$, the existence of which is not guaranteed in the nH case.
+Imagine for instance a spatially linear modulation of the resistors in the circuit, which can introduce an \textit{imaginary}-valued vector potential, e.g., $A_x=-\ii by$ and hence $[f_-,f_+]=\ii$ with a tower of complex LLs.
+In this case, however, a normalizable bounded solution of $f_-\phi_0=0$ does not exist \footnote{Avoiding this, one can instead use\blue{ nonuniformly varying} imaginary vector potentials that \mycomment{fully}decay at the boundary. }.
+We proceed as an example with our real-valued $A_x=-by$ that has a valid normalized wavefunction